-Customize your coverage and get car insurance estimates now
+Customize your coverage and get a car insurance rate estimate.

-You might be curious about what kind of car insurance policy to buy if you’re looking for a new one or considering switching car insurance providers.
-Before purchasing, you should know an average car insurance policy consists of about six different coverage types:
+You might be curious about what kind of car insurance policy to buy — and the car insurance rates you'll end up paying — when seeking a new policy or considering switching car insurance providers.
+Before purchasing, you should know an average car insurance policy can consist of six common coverage types:

-Comprehensive and collision coverage is not mandatory in any state, but in general, most states offer room to build a policy that suits your financial and driving needs.
+Comprehensive and collision coverages are not mandatory in any state, but most states offer room to build a policy that suits your financial situation and driving needs.

 Both of these coverages protect your vehicle from physical damage.
 Your collision coverage protects your vehicle if you collide with another car or fixed object whereas your comprehensive coverage protects your vehicle from weather-related incidents, animals, or vandalism.